sanko/fictional-palm-tree/SECURITY.md

 # Security Policy

+Until I (Maintainers) have the version 1.0.0 release, I'll support only the last two minor versions with security updates.

 ## Supported Versions

-Until I have the version 1.0.0 release, I'll support only the last two minor versions with security updates.

 | Version  | Supported          |
 | -------- | ------------------ |